Image Processing

 2. Under this method, I do not shoot lums at all, but instead create a synthetic lum as a part of my image processing from the RGB frames/

-5. Select Imaging Targets using CCD Navigator 3, AstroPlanner 2, or your own favorite planning tools
+5. Select Imaging Targets using CCD Navigator, AstroPlanner, your own favorite planning tools, or wherever you get your inspiration.

 This is initially a time consuming activity but what else do you have to do on cloudy or moon-filled nights?
 Besides, the Bias sets take no time at all (zero time exposures) and the Dark frames can be left on their own for hours on end (I set it up and let them run while I am sleeping).
-One thing to consider for cooled CCDs is how to mimic indoors the colder temps you may be experiencing under the stars, expecially in the winter months.
-My solution is to put the CCD in the frig (just do it carefully; if you read my “Stupid Things to do While Imaging” page, it was while setting up a refrigerator run that I succeeded in dropping both my CCD and my computer on the floor).
-If you are using a quality CCD your Dark and Bias library will be good for 6 months or more but be sure to check regularly and reshoot if you notice any thing strange in your processed images, such as banding.
+One thing to consider for cooled cameras is how to mimic indoors the colder temps you may be experiencing under the stars, expecially in the winter months.
+My solution used to put the camera in the frig but if you read my “Stupid Things to do While Imaging” page, it was while setting up a refrigerator run that I succeeded in dropping both my CCD and my computer on the floor.
+A better answer is to set up your system outside and shoot darks then or simply use a warmer temperature for your darks and lights.
+I always used to strive for -10C when I was shooting with a CCD, but CMOS have such low noise profiles that I now shoot at 0C.
+If you are using a quality CMOS your Dark and Bias library will be good for 6 months or more but be sure to check regularly and reshoot if you notice any thing strange in your processed images, such as banding.
 Any of the better processing programs makes creating Masters a breeze.
-I happen to use The SkyX Camera Add-on for image capture and PixInsight to make the Masters, but really it’s just a matter of finding a workflow that suits you at a price you can afford (Nebulosity is a great piece of "starter" software in this regard).
+I happen to use NINA for image capture and PixInsight to make the Masters, but really it’s just a matter of finding a workflow that suits you at a price you can afford (Nebulosity is a great piece of "starter" software in this regard).

 If you decide to do the same, one convenient thing to consider is labeling each set of images of the same class by a unique code.
-For example, all of my red images of a target have the code “Rd” at the end, green has “Gr”, etc. (Camera Add-on and some other image capture software automate this process, making it even easier).
+For example, all of my red images of a target have the code “Rd” at the end, green has “Gr”, etc. (NINA and some other image capture software automate this process, making it even easier, and let you designate exactly what info is included for each light subframe).
 When I do my flat fields, I use a similar system, labeling red flats with a “Rff” code.
 (Note I did not put in “Rdff” since I want to be able to easily separate each series and any duplicate letters (such as the embedded “Rd” will confuse the red flats with the red lights, thereby defeating the purpose of this little exercise).
-Now, when I want to open all the red images in a series, instead of having to pick through the whole mess of files, I type *Rd* in the file identifier box (it works a little different in Linux but the concept is the same) and hit enter.
+Now, when I want to open all the red images in a series, instead of having to pick through the whole mess of files, I type *Rd* in the file identifier box and hit enter.
 The system now shows me just my red files.
-Then it’s a simple matter of holding down the shift key and highlighting the whole list and hitting open.
+Then it’s a simple matter of holding down the shift + A keys to highlight the whole list and hitting open.
 Most people probably already know this stuff, but I find these kinds of shortcuts fascinating.

-I recommend both CCD Navigator 3 and AstroPlanner 2 for planning imaging sessions.
+I used to recommend both CCD Navigator and AstroPlanner for planning imaging sessions and they are probably still excellent tools if you need them.
 Either one will do the job on their own but they offer different tools for getting to the same place and I find the combination of the two best suited to how my mind works (AstroPlanner is more database focused and CCD Navigator is more image driven).
+Now I am looking to shoot more obscure targets, such as dust clouds.
+The tool I turn to almost exclusively these days is the Sky Safari Pro 8 app on my IPad.
+It includes a very thorough catalogue of really obscure targets that is invaluable for me.

 Another thing to keep in mind that applies both to your homework and your image capture is the type of file you save your images as.
-Whether you are using a DSLR or a CCD camera, you will want to save your images in the FITS file format, initially in 16 bits when capturing and using 32 bit floating point for all processing.
+Whether you are using a DSLR or a CMOS camera, you will want to save your images in the FITS file format, initially in 16 bits when capturing and using 32 bit floating point for all processing.
+Then, if you use Pixinsight, you will want to adopt their native .xisf format.
+NINAS allows you to save you images to the .xisf format in the first instance.
 The key is to preserve every bit of data for the later processing steps.
-Once you start combining images, even images taken with a 12 bit DSLR can quickly exceed 16 bits of data.
-That is certainly true if you are using a 16 bit CCD (of course its more complicated, everything is.
-Even with a 16 bit CCD you only get the full effect of a 16 bit image (namely 65535 different grey shades) if your CCD's full well capacity exceeds 65535.
-For example my SBIG STXL 6303 has a full well capacity of 100,000 -e whereas my SBIG STT8300's full well capacity is only 25,000.
-Hard to get 65535 different shades when the CCD's pixels saturate at 25,000 counts.
-Still, the 8300 is a great chip, you just need to understand what you are working with).
+Once you start combining images, even images taken with a 12 bit DSLR, you can quickly exceed 16 bits of data.
+That is certainly true if you are using a 16 bit CMOS (of course its more complicated, everything is).

 1. System Set-up